wballard/VariableSky/index.markdown

 var stuff = {hi: 'mom'};
 //yep, the value from stuff
 console.log(stuff);
-usersLink.save(stuff, function(err, snapshot){
+usersLink.on("saved", function(err, snapshot){
   //this callback is fired after the save has reached the server
-  //now -- this has the value from 'stuff' coming back from the sky console.log(snapshot);
+  //you will still get a "data" event, this event fires when you save
+  //data fires when anyone changes data, and always after "data" console.log(snapshot);
   console.log(linkedInfo);
 });
+//send the variable to the sky usersLink.save(stuff);

 ```